Jonathan-Browning/Shadowed-Rician-Fading-Python/README.md

 For more information this model please refer to Browning's paper (me):
 "The Rician Complex Envelope under Line of Sight Shadowing".

-This project uses PySimpleGUI, numpy, matplotlib and tkinter.
+This project uses PySimpleGUI, numpy, scipy, matplotlib and tkinter.

 This project was developed on a windows OS, using Spyder IDE with Python 3.8.
 All the dependencies where installed by anaconda.